 How To Sex Tilapia

-Sexing tilapia is important, since most farmers wish to cultivate males only.
-Male tilapias grow bigger and yield a higher profit for aquacultures.
-The fish is therefore sexed as early as possible and the females are destroyed.
-Manual sexing of tilapia is tricky and requires specially trained personal.
-Even experienced personnel will normally get at least 2-5 percent wrong.
+Sexing Tilapia is important, since most farmers wish to cultivate males only.
+Male Tilapia grows bigger and yields a higher profit for aquacultures.
+The fish are therefore sexed as early as possible, and the females are destroyed. manual sexing of Tilapia is tricky and requires specially trained personnel.
+Even those with experience will normally get at least two to five percent wrong, when sexing Tilapia.

-When a tilapia fingerling has reached a weight of 25 grams (1 ounce) it can normally be sexed by looking at the genital papilla.
-The genital papilla is located right behind the anus of the fish.
-If the genital papilla has one single opening you are looking at a male tilapia.
-Males have only one opening and both urine and milt will pass through this hole.
-If the genital papilla has two openings you are looking at a female tilapia, because tilapia eggs do not pass through the same hole as urine.
-If you find it hard to examine the genital papilla of fingerlings, try placing a drop of dye, such as food colouring or methylene blue, on the genital region.
-The colour will normally make it easier to distinguish the openings.
+When a Tilapia fingerling has reached a weight of one ounce, it can normally be sexed by looking at the genital paella.
+The genital papilla i located right behind the anus of the fish.
+If the genital paella has one single opening, you are looking at a male Tilapia.
+Males have only one opening, and both urine and milt will pass through this hole.
+If the genital papilla has two openings, you are looking at a female Tilapia, because Tilapia eggs pass through a separate opening from the urine.
+If you find it hard to examine the genital paella of the fingerlings, try placing a drop of dye, such a food coloring or methylene blue, on the genial region.
+The color will normally make it easier to distinguish the openings.